While council tax is charged on residential properties, most non-residential properties have a non-domestic equivalent levied on them.

 How are business rates calculated?

-In England and Wales, there’s a specific process followed by the government when it comes to working out your business rates.
+In England and Wales, the government follows a specific process for calculating business rates.

-Each property – no matter what its function or location – has what is known as a “rateable value”.
-This is calculated by taking its rental value on the open market on 1st April 2015: an estimate for this is calculated by a government body known as the Valuation Office Agency (VOA).
+Each property—no matter its function or location—has a “rateable value.”
+This is calculated by taking its rental value on the open market on 1 April 2015: an estimate for this is calculated by a government body known as the Valuation Office Agency (VOA).

-To find a rough estimate of what your business rates for the year are expected to be, you can take the rateable value and then find out the correct “multiplier”.
+To get a rough estimate of your business rates for the year, take the rateable value and then find the correct “multiplier”.

-The multiplier is an amount set by the central government in Westminster, rather than the local authority, and is what gives you the closest possible estimate to your business rates bill.
+The multiplier is an amount set by the central government in Westminster rather than the local authority.
+It gives you the closest possible estimate to your business rates bill.

-There are a couple of possible hitches which may arise while you’re going through the business rates calculation process.
+There are a couple of possible hitches that may arise during the business rates calculation process.

-Firstly, you might get asked by the Valuation Office Agency to provide some extra information about the property your business operates from if they need more knowledge before working out its rateable value.
+Firstly, the Valuation Office Agency might ask you to provide some extra information about the property your business operates from if they need more knowledge before determining its rateable value.

-It can sometimes take a while to get all of this information together, so if you’re concerned that you’ll run out of time, simply get in touch with the Valuation Office Agency to request more time.
+It can sometimes take a while to gather all of this information, so if you’re concerned that you’ll run out of time, contact the Valuation Office Agency to request more time.

 Find out your business rates valuation